This creamy tomato pasta recipe comes together in only about 20 minutes! It's a fun and indulgent twist on a classic pasta with tomato sauce.

-This recipe starts with a base of jarred tomato sauce, but takes it up about 1000 levels, by adding fresh garlic, onion, tomato paste, and of course, heavy cream and Parmesan for that silky smooth taste and texture.
+This pink pasta recipe starts with a base of jarred tomato sauce, but takes it up about 1000 levels, by adding fresh garlic, onion, tomato paste, and of course, heavy cream and Parmesan for that silky smooth taste and texture.

 Recipe Ingredients